Golang plugins

 3. We search for the symbol MyFuncs in the plugin

-In this toy example, there are some assumptions about how the plugin looks like.
-The relative location of the plugin should be known in advance, as well as the name and type of the exported symbol.
-In a more real-world scenario, things could be a bit more flexible though.
+In this toy example, there are some assumptions about the structure of the plugin.
+The relative location of the plugin must be known in advance, as well as the name and type of the exported symbol.
+In a more realistic scenario, things could be a bit more flexible.

 Caveats

-There are multiple reasons why Go plugins do not get much love in the Go community.
+There are multiple reasons why Go plugins have not gained widespread adoption in the Go community.
 To name a few:

 Notes